A property listings AI chat with MCP integrations running in AWS

 MCP Integration

 We do have a HalloCasa Zapier Integration.
-That is quite convenient because Zapier allow you to use your integration as MCP server https://zapier.com/mcp.
+That is quite convenient because Zapier allows you to use your integration as MCP server https://zapier.com/mcp.
 So very conveniently with Zapier MCP you choose the Zapier integration like HalloCasa, choose which tools you want to use and configure the parameters (if you need at all).
 After that Zapier provides you with an MCP server url which you can use in your AI chat.

 This approach is incredible easy and powerful as it allows me to enhance the MCP quickly.